toniesteves/toniesteves.github.io/_pages/about.md

 *Hi!
 I'm Working in the tech industry since 2010 and I’ve been a developer for 10 years, during which time I have worked with several languages, such as Java, Ruby, and Python.*

 *I'm Ph.D student in mathematical optimizaation and I've got a master's degree in Deep Learning, Graduate Studies in Database Management and Agile Software Development with a Bachelor's Degree in Information Systems.
-With a focus on computer vision and data science, I am passionate about science and machine learning, working as a researcher primarily on the following topics: pattern recognition, inferential and descriptive statistics, probability, deep learning, operational research and quantitative finance.*
+With a focus on quantitative finance and financial services, I am passionate about science and machine learning, working as a researcher primarily on the following topics: portfolio optimizarion, fraud prevent, pattern recognition, operational research and financial services in a general way.*

-*I have solved problems in fields such as Clustering, Anomaly Detections, and classification models by using machine learning and Deep Learning.
-I love work with financial area too, solving problems with fraud detection and and financial forecasts, building valuable ML products since their conception, through development and productization.*
+*I have solved problems in fields such as Clustering, Anomaly Detection, besides I love work with financial area too, solving problems like fraud detection, forecasts and all kind of solutions related to finance, building valuable ML products since their conception, through development and productization.*

 *I really consider myself to be a team-player.
 I like to work with other people and I find that it’s much easier to achieve something when everyone works together and communicates well.*

-*I'm also ambitious.
+*I'm really ambitious.
 I have always set myself goals and it motivates me to work hard.
 I have achieved my goals so far with my training, education and work experience and now I am looking for ways to improve myself and grow.*

 *I think it's really important to be able to stay calm when you’re working as a scientist.
 It can get really stressful, but one of my greatest qualities is that I can keep my cool and I don’t allow the pressure to get to me, which helps me achieve all my goals and remain focused.*